NUMERICAL ANALYSIS OF OPTICAL AND ELECTROMAGNETIC PHENOMENA FABRY – PEROT INTERFEROMETER Ian

 The titles give the order and their corresponding angles for the interference

+peaks.
 Fig. 7.
-Table showing the angles for each
+Table showing the angles Fig. 8.
+Table of

 numerical values for the main parameters describing the Fabry-Perot